loicdescotte/loicdescotte.github.io/_posts/2015-06-03-play24-compile-time-di.md

 }
 {% endhighlight %}

+`Important note : stop hooks are called in the reverse order they have been added in applicationLifecycle.`

 You can find the sources of this examples in [this Github project](https://github.com/loicdescotte/play24SimpleDI).
 Next time we will see another new feature of Play 2.4, its (experimental) integration with Akka-Streams!